Tue, 23 December 2008

 BK hired PR firm Crispin-Porter and Bogusky to take a film-crew and travel the globe.
 The purpose?
 To introduce BK's flagship Whopper hamburger to people in some of the world's most far-flung places.
 The film, which is posted on the Whopper Virgins web site, shows Inuit of Greenland, Transylvanian farmers of Romania, and the Hmong of Thailand as the subjects for the Whopper feeding experiment.

-It was hoped that Americans would be fascinated to see the reactions of such 'foreign' people tasting this homogenous staple of American fast-food - the hamburger.
+It was hoped that Americans would be fascinated to see the reactions of such 'foreign' people tasting this homogeneous staple of American fast-food - the hamburger

 Deconstructing Dinner comments on these latest efforts by Burger King and presents a reworked version of their 7-minute film.
 We hope that our version tells a more revealing and accurate depiction of why Whopper Virgins has generated so much controversy.